 Her academic interests include clinical chemistry, immunology, and Pathology informatics.

-My research focus has been focused on molecular genetics, epigenetic modification and the role of miRNA as a diagnostic and possibly therapeutic tool.
-I have served also for 3 years as a research fellow at OSU studying the role of Wwox gene methylation in breast cancer.
+Her research has been focused on molecular genetics, epigenetic modification, and the role of miRNA as a diagnostic and possibly therapeutic tool.
+She worked as a research fellow at OSU, studying the role of WWOX gene methylation in breast cancer.

 Dr. Hagrass always enjoys practicing and educating clinical Chemistry.
 She aims to establish solid clinical chemistry and informatics rotations to graduate excellent residents ready for clinical laboratory leadership.